Forest Gate: Leisure

 Forest Gate also houses West Ham Park, providing a place for sports to be played and to the north Forest Gate borders Wanstead Flats, which has numerous football pitches and areas set aside for bio-diversity and walking.

 Among the many teams playing on the flats is Sunday League football team Senrab F.C.
 Based in Forest Gate, Senrab operates fifteen teams for age groups ranging from 5 to 17 years old and has produced several players who have gone on to successful professional careers, including: John Terry (who gave an undisclosed sum to keep the club running in April 2011), Sol Campbell, Jermain Defoe, Ledley King, Bobby Zamora and Paul Konchesky.
 Several professional coaches also started out at Senrab, most notably Dario Gradi, Ray Wilkins and Alan Curbishley.

 Pubs include the Spotted Dog at 212 Upton Lane.

 Transport

-Forest Gate railway station is in London fare zone 3 on the Great Eastern Main Line and was first opened in 1840, a year after the line was built, but closed in 1843, before re-opening after pressure from local residents on 31 May 1846.
+Forest Gate railway station is in London fare zone 3 on the Great Eastern Main Line.
+It was first opened in 1840, a year after the line was built, but closed in 1843, before re-opening after pressure from local residents on 31 May 1846.
 The station is now on the Elizabeth Line, with services westbound to Paddington and eastbound to Shenfield.
-Other stations in the area include Wanstead Park railway station, which is on the Suffragette Line in Zone 3.
+Other stations in the area include Wanstead Park railway station, which is on the Suffragette line in Zone 3.